 This report is intended for clients and prospective clients to evaluate their desired allocation in comparison to what is reported here.
-Because the composite of all accounts is more consistent than any given account, this report is more relevant to expected future performance than the single sample of a client's individual report.
+Because the composite of all accounts is more consistent than any given account, this report is more relevant to expected future performance or a category or portfolio than the single sample of a client's individual report.